 Rob Affuso: Yes.
-Many of them I don’t see anymore, however at the time yes.
-We are all good friends and once in a while we see each other and we take a walk down memory lane, we say here.
-But I remember the one funny moment; we were on tour with Motley Crue and Tommy… I think they all were trying to go sober, stop drinking, and so I remember we were on the highway and it was the Skid Row bus and the Motley Crue bus.
-I opened the window and as a joke I said “We are going to pull over and have some milk and cookies; do you want to join us?”
+Many of them I don’t see anymore, however at the time, yes.
+We are all good friends, and once in a while, we see each other, and we take a walk down memory lane, we say here.
+But I remember the one funny moment; we were on tour with Motley Crue and Tommy… I think they all were trying to go sober, stop drinking, and so I remember we were on the highway, and it was the Skid Row bus and the Motley Crue bus.
+I opened the window, and as a joke, I said, “We are going to pull over and have some milk and cookies; do you want to join us?”
 Tommy and Nikki got so pissed off; they wanted to beat the shit out of me.
 I think they just wanted to have a drink, but it was a joke.
-I was fooling around but they got very angry with me.
-But that to me it was a funny memory.
-And during the Guns N’ Roses -tour; I met my girlfriend with whom I was to be for many, many years.
+I was fooling around, but they got very angry with me.
+But that to me, it was a funny memory.
+And during the Guns N’ Roses -tour, I met my girlfriend with whom I was to be for many years.
 No longer.
-But I met one of the loves of my life Sabrina, but the Guns ‘N Roses -tour man, so many great memories.
-We used to fly together on the private jets and have parties all the time, and every night after the show actually Axl had its own little party room that we’d all join and Matt Sorum… Matt Sorum and I would go out after the show, go out to the clubs.
-We played drums with the bands, we’d sit in.
-And then when we were out with Metallica, Lars would join, so the three of us would go out and we just tear up the towns.
-We had so much fun and I miss that a lot.
+But I met one of my life’s loves, Sabrina, but the Guns ‘N Roses -tour man, so many great memories.
+We used to fly together on the private jets and have parties all the time, and every night after the show, actually Axl had its own little party room that we’d all join and Matt Sorum… Matt Sorum and I would go out after the show, go out to the clubs.
+We played drums with the bands, and we’d sit in.
+And then when we were out with Metallica, Lars would join, so the three of us would go out, and we just tear up the towns.
+We had so much fun, and I miss that a lot.

 Metal-Rules.com: You also played on Duff McGagan’s solo album back then.

-Rob Affuso: I think that the song was called “Fuck You”; it was the name of the song.
-I’m looking for that song, so if you have it please send me.
-I don’t have it, I can’t find it.
+Rob Affuso: I think that the song was called “Fuck You”; it was the song’s name.
+I’m looking for that song, so if you have it, please send me.
+I don’t have it, and I can’t find it.
 It’s funny, yeah.

 Metal-Rules.com: And you also played on Gilby Clarke’s solo album?